MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.2.md

 (ii) Using other comparably effective measures to minimize use with commercial high-power-factor ballasts.

-*Room air conditioner* means a consumer product, other than a “packaged terminal air conditioner,” which is powered by a single phase electric current and which is an encased assembly designed as a unit for mounting in a window or through the wall for the purpose of providing delivery of conditioned air to an enclosed space.
-It includes a prime source of refrigeration and may include a means for ventilating and heating.
+*Room air conditioner* means a window-mounted or through-the-wall-mounted encased assembly, other than a “packaged terminal air conditioner,” that delivers cooled, conditioned air to an enclosed space, and is powered by single-phase electric current.
+It includes a source of refrigeration and may include additional means for ventilating and heating.

 *Rough or vibration service incandescent reflector lamp* means a reflector lamp: in which a C-11 (5 support), C-17 (8 support), or C-22 (16 support) filament is mounted (the number of support excludes lead wires); in which the filament configuration is as shown in Chapter 6 of the 1993 *Illuminating Engineering Society of North America Lighting Handbook,* 8th Edition (see 10 CFR 430.22); and that is designated and marketed specifically for rough or vibration service applications.